OutSystems/docs-product/src/develop/ui/accessibility/accessibility-web/vpat-template.md

 | ( k ) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.| Supports| See summary table for remarks |
 | ( l ) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.| Supports| See summary table for remarks |

-## Section 1194.22 Web-based Internet information and applications
+## Section 1194.22 Web-based Internet Information and Applications

 The VPAT Board interprets paragraphs (a) through (k) of this section as consistent with the following priority 1 Checkpoints of the Web Content Accessibility Guidelines 1.0 (WCAG 1.0) published by the Web Accessibility Initiative of the World Wide Web Consortium.